Fernando Martínez (baseball)

 Jesús Fernando Martínez Álvarez (born October 10, 1988) is a Dominican former professional baseball outfielder.
-Martínez signed with the New York Mets in 2005, and made his Major League Baseball (MLB) debut in 2009.
-He also played in MLB for the Houston Astros.
+He played in Major League Baseball (MLB) with the New York Mets and Houston Astros.
 He bats left-handed and throws right-handed.

+By the summer of 2009, Martínez was estimated of a net worth of $1.7 million.
 He was one of 14 players suspended for taking part in the Biogenesis baseball scandal.
+His most famous relationship was with Paola Brens between 2011-2013.
+Later that year, they welcomed a son named Gael Martinez in December 2013.
 He played for Team Spain in the 2019 European Baseball Championship.
 He then played for the team at the Africa/Europe 2020 Olympic Qualification tournament, in Italy in September 2019.

 Career

 New York Mets

 Martínez signed with the Mets in July 2005 as an international free agent, when he was 16 years old.
 Mets general manager Omar Minaya, known for his ability to attract Latin American talent to the Mets, lured Martínez with a signing bonus of $1.4 million.
 Minaya said of the signing "What we saw in [Martinez] was a 16-year-old kid with power, great ability and great character, above everything else.”

 Martínez had played center field in the minor leagues since the 2007 season with Double-A Binghamton.
 He was selected to both the 2007 and 2008 All-Star Futures Games.
 Martínez was considered by many to be a potential 5-tool player at the major league level.

 Baseball America named him as the Mets Number One Prospect for 2007 and 2008.

 Martinez then saw his status as a blue chip prospect decline over the next few years, due in large part to his frequent stints on the disabled list.
 For example, Martinez was ranked as the Number 1 prospect in the Mets' organization by Scout.com in 2009 and 2010.
 In 2011, he was dropped to Number 4.
 Similarly, ESPN Scout Keith Law ranked Martinez as the Number 10 overall prospect in 2008, and then as the Number 16 overall prospect in 2009, but dropped him to Number 73 overall in 2010.
 Due to his accumulated time on the major league roster, Martinez' prospect status expired after 2010.

 After batting .291 with 8 home runs and leading the International League with 25 extra-base hits in 42 games with AAA Buffalo, Martínez was called up to the major leagues on May 26 as José Reyes and Ryan Church were placed on the disabled list.
 He went 0–3 with 2 strikeouts, a fielder's choice, a hit by pitch, and an RBI.
 He hit his first career home run against the Brewers on June 30 in a 6–3 loss.

 After appearing in 11 games for the Mets in the majors and batting just .227 with an On Base Percentage of .261.
 The Mets waived Martinez on January 9, 2012 after years of injuries and disappointing progress.